OlssonF/NEON-forecast-challenge-workshop/Automate_forecasts/automation_tutorial.md

 workflow based on a trigger, which in our case will be a time (but could be when you push or pull to a directory).
 Read more about [Github Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

-To start off with Github actions you need a worflow yaml file.
+To start off with Github actions you need a workflow yaml file.
 Yaml files are computer readable ‘instructions’ that essentially say what the Action needs to do.

 Every time an action is triggered to start it will open a Linux machine environment and from this we can give it a series of instructions to get to our forecast submission.
 Below is an example of what your yaml file might look like to run an automated forecast.

-A basic description of a Github action
+A basic description of a Github action:

 > You can configure a GitHub Actions *workflow* to be triggered when an
 > event occurs in your repository, such as a pull request being opened